In the process of paying for college, you're sure to hear words

 student may be eligible for.

-Default: Failure of a borrower to repay his or
+Default: Failure of a borrower to repay their

-her student loan according to the terms agreed upon when the
+student loan according to the terms agreed upon when the promissory

-promissory note was signed.
-Defaulted accounts are reported to the
+note was signed.
+Defaulted accounts are reported to the major

-major consumer reporting agencies, which may affect a borrower's
+consumer reporting agencies, which may affect a borrower's ability

 Deferment: An authorized period of time during